- Graduate Student Life Office

 Each quad a variety of intramural sports are offered and graduate students are encouraged to participate.
 The Chrouser Sports Complex also offers group fitness classes open to all students and a fitness center, a walking/jogging track, a recreational gym with a climbing wall and swimming pool.
 Varsity athletic facilities include: King Arena (basketball & volleyball), Lawson Field (track & field), Lederhouse Natatorium (swimming), Leedy Field (softball), McCully Stadium (football/track), Joe Bean Stadium (soccer), and Lee Pfund Stadium (baseball).

 The College provides a full and diverse activities calendar.
 Concerts, Chicago special events, selected films, theater productions, and campus "specials" are just a few of the offerings.
 The College's student newspaper, the Record, is published weekly.
-Many activities occur in the Todd M. Beamer Student Center which houses the College Post Office, The Stupe, the TV room, and meeting rooms.
+Many activities occur in the Todd M. Beamer Student Center which houses the College Post Office, The Stupe, Sam's, the Gameroom, and several meeting rooms.

 The College rents a limited number of apartments to graduate students on a first-come, first-served basis.
 Single graduate students are housed in one-bedroom apartments, two students per apartment.
 A limited number of one-bedroom apartments are available for married international students and Colson Scholars.
-Family houses are available on a limited basis for both married international students with children and married Colson Scholars with children.
+Family houses are available to rent for two years maximum on a limited basis for both married international students with children and married Colson Scholars with children.
 All units are furnished.

 College-owned graduate housing is administered through the Housing Services Office; applications may be requested by emailing email@example.com.
 Graduate students who opt to live off-campus are responsible for making their own housing arrangements.
 The Housing Services Office assists by providing a list of off-campus options, including apartments and rooms for rent.